African House Snake Basics & FAQ

 Cage Furnishings.

 Water: Clean water needs to be provided at all times.
 For hatchlings I like to use the "You & Me Plastic Hamster Dish" available at petco.
 They have a lip that allows them to hide underneath and they also fit 2oz condiment cups if you prefer that method.
-For larger animals I use cat water bowls you can pick up at walmart for less than $2, or the meal portioning containers I use as hatchling bins which hold a considerable amount of water for the adults.
-All of which is dishwasher safe.
+For larger animals we use larger tupperware or the meal portioning containers I use as hatchling bins which hold a considerable amount of water for the adults.
+All of which is dishwasher safe and easily sanitized.
 Hides & Enrichment : It is absolutely necessary to provide tight fitting hides, especially to hatchlings.
 Feel free to be creative with this.
-I'm fond of these plastic plant saucer trays with holes cut in the side (top rack dishwasher safe) since they are so shallow they provide a tight fit, and babies love plastic gardening mesh too.
+I'm fond of these plastic plant saucer trays with holes cut in the side (top rack dishwasher safe) since they are so shallow they provide a tight fit, and babies love plastic gardening mesh for enrichment too.
 Of course you can use real or artificial foliage, bark, branches, rocks, make it as realistic (or not) as you like but DO make sure that whatever you use is safe and easy to clean.
+Any plastic listed as PP or PPE is dishwasher safe if that helps.
 There is a lot of information out there on how to sterilize organic matter so take a glance through google if you're unsure if its safe to use. |

 Temperature & Humidity